Brewers vs. Twins Player Props Betting Odds

 Santana Stats

-- Santana has picked up a hit in three straight games.
-During his last five outings he is hitting .190 with a double, two home runs, two walks and six RBI.
+- Santana brings a four-game streak with at least one hit into this one.
+In his last five games he is batting .238 with a double, two home runs, two walks and six RBI.

 Santana Recent Games